TITLE: Study Abroad Coordinator

 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

-1. Coordinates with faculty, staff, administration, and external constituencies in the development of new PCC study abroad programs and the on-going evaluation of existing programs.
-Collaboratively works with faculty, deans, and other academic leading the planning and coordination of faculty led trips.
+- Coordinates with faculty, staff, administration, and external constituencies in the development of new PCC study abroad programs and the on-going evaluation of existing programs.
+Collaboratively works with faculty, deans, and other academics leading the planning and coordination of faculty led trips.

-2. Develops short and long-range goals and policies for the Study Abroad office to promote strategic planning for study abroad at PCC.
-Works with department and offices across campuses to promote study abroad, facilities procedures for study abroad and exchange students and addresses issues that arise on study abroad and exchange programs.
+- Develops short- and long-range goals and policies for the Study Abroad office to promote strategic planning for study abroad at PCC.
+Works with departments and offices across campuses to promote study abroad, facilitates procedures for study abroad and exchange students and addresses issues that arise on study abroad and exchange programs.
 Coordinates as needed with other on-campus units such as admissions and enrollment, student accounts, registration, financial aid and academic advising and counseling.

-3. Prepares reports regarding site visits and program operations abroad as well as student evaluation for ongoing programs.
-Works with the program Directors of International Education and Dean of Instructional Support to review appropriate articulation agreements and contracts.
+- Prepares reports regarding site visits and program operations abroad as well as student evaluation for ongoing programs.
+Works with the Program Directors of International Education and Dean of Instructional Support to review appropriate articulation agreements and contracts.
 Provides leadership in the creation, revision, and assessment of program/course outcomes.

-5. Develops annual budget requests for Study Abroad and International Faculty Development Program.
-Markets program to faculty, staff deans, and students and updates the Study Abroad website.
+- Develops annual budget requests for Study Abroad and International Faculty Development Program.
+Markets program to faculty, staff, deans, and students and updates the Study Abroad website.

 Work is performed in an office environment.